bunq/sdk_csharp/BunqSdk.Tests/README.md

 ## Introduction
 Hi developers!

-Welcome to the bunq Java SDK integration tests.
+Welcome to the bunq C# SDK integration tests.
 Currently we are not targeting the 100% test coverage, but rather want to be certain that the most common scenarios can run without any errors.